Line-fr/Kate/README.md

 Kate is a project to compute the ouput of quantum computer circuit using tradtionnal GPUs with the backend HIP or CUDA (coded in HIP with cuda translation via preprocessing) for now, there is support for multi-GPU but only on 1 node (no MPI)

-to compile using hipcc: hipcc main.cpp to compile using nvcc: nvcc -x cu main.cpp
+to compile using hipcc: hipcc -O3 main.cpp to compile using nvcc: nvcc -x cu -O3 main.cpp to compile for CPU Only: g++ -O3 main.cpp (or clang++ -O3 main.cpp)

+If Kate can't use the GPU, it automatically fallback to the CPU Note that merging gates will now be done on CPU since merged gates are small

 Kate is a header that you just need to import into the project to use (adapting the compilation steps)